-5 min read · The beginner explainer · Last updated 13 May 2026
+5 min read · The beginner explainer · Last updated 14 May 2026

 Part of Learn Claude Code: The Complete Operator's Guide.
 For the operator's overview of Skills, Connectors, Cowork, and Artifacts, start there.

 You have used Claude.
-Maybe a lot.
+Probably every day this week.

 And every conversation, you re-explain the same thing.